Groundwire/Online-Payments/README.markdown

 Configuring Payment Processors
 ------------------------------
-You will need credentials to add at least one payment processor (payment gateway) on either Authorize.Net or PayPal.
+You will need credentials to add at least one payment processor (payment gateway) on either Authorize.Net or PayPal before you can use Groundwire Online Payments to collect money.
 This can be a sandbox or developer account if you are just testing the integration.
 To add a payment processor:

 1. Select Online Payments from the application drop-down menu on the top right of the screen.
 2. Click on the Payment Processors tab and then the New button.
 3. Enter in your credentials to either PayPal or Authorize.Net.
 NOTE: The fields API Login Id and Transaction Key are only for Authorize.Net and the fields API Username, API Password, and API Signature are only for PayPal.
 You may not enter in credentials from more than one processor into the same record, you must create a new Payment Processor record for each of your Payment Processor connections.